ivanenko/cloud_storage/README.md

 This is analog for the Ghisler's "Cloud" plugin, designed to work with popular cloud storages, like Google Drive, Dropbox etc.

-Plugin is in development now and only Yandex Disk service is available.
+Plugin is in development now and only Yandex Disk and Dropbox services are available.
 Other services and full description will be added later.